Bolt (video game)

-Bolt is a video game developed by Avalanche Software and published by Disney Interactive Studios for Wii, Xbox 360, PlayStation 2, PlayStation 3, Nintendo DS, and Microsoft Windows.
-It is based on the 2008 film of the same name.
-Mark Walton, Sean Donnelan, and Malcolm McDowell reprise their roles as Rhino, Penny's TV father, and Dr. Calico respectively.
-Miley Cyrus, who voiced Penny, is replaced with Ashleigh Prather, while Bolt only barks in the game, which is provided by Frank Welker, though uncredited.
+Bolt is a 2008 action game published by Disney Interactive Studios.
+It was developed by Avalanche Software for Wii, Xbox 360, PlayStation 2, PlayStation 3, and Microsoft Windows, and Altron for Nintendo DS.
+It is based on the 2008 animated film of the same name.
+An original Xbox version, that was not released, was reviewed by the German rating system USK, which means it was playable from start to finish.

 Synopsis

 Setting

 In the game, the player follows and controls the super dog Bolt and Penny on various missions taking place in the fictional TV show universe from the movie.
 The levels are shared between Bolt and Penny.
 By using Bolt's superpowers, the player can fight hordes of enemies.
 New powers, such as Superbark and Laser Eyes, will be unlocked during the game.
 While Bolt has superpowers, Penny has only her maneuverability by using her Wheelbar and is incentivized to take down enemies in a stealthy way.
 The game focuses on Bolt's fake TV life, not the actual movie storyline.
 Penny's father has been kidnapped by the evil Dr. Calico, and Penny and Bolt must travel through 5 countries to rescue him.

 All of this is actually on TV, and Rhino is watching a DVD pack of all the 25 Bolt episodes, possibly at the rural home at the end of the movie with Bolt's family (Penny, Mittens, Bolt himself, and Penny's mother).
 On the Nintendo DS version, players can play a mini-game called Rhino's Mission, where they go through mazes and avoid obstacles, like cannons.

 Despite that the end of the Bolt film shows a new storyline, it can be implied that these episodes featured in the game are mostly the episodes in the first season, despite the movie starting with the chase sequence.